diimppulg/ML-KEM/README.md

 `nonces.npy` contains 6 values for each of the 100,000 traces, each value stored as 2-byte little-endian integers.

+traces.npy is divided to tracesA0.npy ,tracesA1.npy ....tracesA9.npy ,each contains 10,000 traces .
+similarly with nonces.npy.

 ## ✅ Running the Code